clayne/hacktical-c/task/README.md

 ## Lightweight Concurrent Tasks
-Concurrent tasks allows keeping the flow of control intact where it would otherwise easily get lost in the noise of a solution based on discrete events.
-Note that concurrent only means interleaved, not parallel; which means that system threads would add a lot of complexity and overhead for no gain.
-C lacks built in support for coroutines, but if you're willing to live with a few limitations, the same effect can be achieved without breaking any rules.
+Concurrent tasks allows keeping the flow of control intact where it would otherwise get lost in the noise of a solution based on discrete events.
+Note that concurrent means interleaved, not parallel; which means that system threads would add a lot of complexity and overhead.
+C lacks built in support for coroutines, but the same effect can be achieved without breaking any rules.

-We'll start by defining an abstraction to represent a task.
+We start by defining an abstraction to represent a task.

 ```C
 struct hc_task {